ismael2314/CodSoft/README.md

   - 1st project
   - A landing page for flowershop
   - I have Used
-    - Bootstrap to takecare of the frames that I have used
+    - Bootstrap to takecare of the frames
+    - HTML
+    - JS
 # potiflio
 --  2nd project